Ferrand's pushouts for algebraic spaces: Introduction

 Curiously enough, the only published proof of Nagata's compactification for algebraic spaces does not involve compositions but makes a serious use of pinchings, see \cite[Theorem~2.2.2]{CLO}.
-Our results, in particular, imply that theorem easily.
+Our results, in particular, subsume that theorem.